Nike-Inc/backstopper/samples/sample-spring-web-mvc/README.md

 * `DELETE /sample` - Triggers a framework 405 which Backstopper handles.
 * `GET /sample` with `Accept: application/octet-stream` header - Triggers a framework 406 which Backstopper handles.
 * `POST /sample` with `ContentType: text/plain` - Triggers a framework 415 which Backstopper handles.
+* Any request with a `throw-servlet-filter-exception` header set to `true`.
+This will trigger an exception in a Servlet filter before the request ever hits Spring.
+The Jetty container for this sample app is configured (in `Main.java`) to forward these kinds of errors back into Spring, where it is handled by Backstopper.

 ## More Info